Wednesday, 30 July 2025

 5. Dynamics 365 Customer Insights:

-• Data – Unify and analyze customer data.
+• Data – Unify and analyse customer data.

-• Journeys – Design and automate personalized customer experiences.
+• Journeys – Design and automate personalised customer experiences.

-6. Dynamics 365 Customer Voice – Collect and analyze customer feedback.
+6. Dynamics 365 Customer Voice – Collect and analyse customer feedback.

 2.2.
 Finance & Operations (ERP) Apps